-All the items in the National Museum's collection will deteriorate over time – this is a natural process but we can slow the rate of deterioration in many ways.
-Providing stable storage conditions appropriate to the types of materials in the collection is a first line of defense.
 Not all objects require the same storage conditions, so it is important to understand the materials that make up each object in order to place them in their optimum storage environment.
-The National Museum has a range of storage environments in its main building and off-site repositories, and these have to be maintained and monitored.
+The Museum has a range of storage environments in its main building and off-site repositories and these have to be maintained and monitored.

 Given the different characteristics of different materials, it is important that conservators know what they are dealing with.
 This is where various analytical techniques come to the fore.

-X-ray fluorescence can also be used to check for the presence of hazardous elements such as mercury and arsenic, or to authenticate an object's age or origin by looking at its composition.
+X-ray fluorescence can also be used to check for the presence of hazardous elements such as mercury and arsenic.
+It can also be used to authenticate an object’s age or origin by looking at its composition.